javascript-tutorial/en.javascript.info/1-js/11-async/05-promise-api/01-promise-errors-as-results/solution.md

 Here we have an array of `fetch(...)` promises that goes to `Promise.all`.

-We can't change the way `Promise.all` works: if it detects an error, then it rejects with it.
+We can't change the way `Promise.all` works: if any promise rejects with an error, then `Promise.all` as a whole rejects with it.
 So we need to prevent any error from occurring.
 Instead, if a `fetch` error happens, we need to treat it as a "normal" result.

 Here's how: